TransferStation-ai/Mechanical-Component-Pie/README.md

 "We discussed this legal statement with several people before making the final decision on its wording.'
+We prefer you to submit questions and suggestions on GitHub, so please submit any questions on the issue tracker
 -----------------------------------------------------------------------------------------

 Art resources: CC BY-NC 4.0 license